stlbucket/supanuxtbucket/apps/docs/credentials-flow.md

 # Authentication and Authorization
 ## Default Setup
 By default, implicit flow with OTP login is enabled.
-This will likely soon be updated to PKCE flow for better default security.
+This will soon be updated to PKCE flow for better default security.

 Coupled with the demo data and the DemoAppTenants component, this helps during early stages of development and demonstration.